Where to Eat in Richmond, Indiana

 Firehouse BBQ & Blues

-A stage offers for performers offer customers live blues music on the weekends.
+A performance stage offers customers live blues music on the weekends.
 When the weather is warm, outdoor seating is available on “the back porch of the firehouse.”
-Currently, they have igloos available for rent in the cooler weathered months.

 Ullery’s Homemade Ice Cream

 Dessert is covered at Ullery’s Homemade Ice Cream!
 Stop in for a treat, such as a sundae, shake, affogato, or scoop (or two) in a homemade waffle cone.
 You’ll be served with a smile and friendly service!
 The Ullery’s story is heart-warming and began in 1993 when Jim Ullery began selling his homemade ice cream at fairs and festivals.
-Today the Ullery children, grandchildren, and great-grandchildren operate four concession trailers and the Richmond store (opened in 2013).
+Today the Ullery children, grandchildren, and great-grandchildren operate four concession trailers and the Richmond store, serving the same homemade ice cream.

 Their store, located in Richmond’s Historic Depot District, is open year-round and offers customers an authentic ice cream experience.
 Ice cream is served in glass dishes, just like you’d see at an old-fashion soda shop.
-I recommend an affogato, my personal favorite, with the sea salt caramel ice cream (heavenly!).
+I recommend an affogato, my personal favorite, with the sea salt caramel ice cream (heavenly!) or an ice cream flight.

 A.J.’s Main Street Diner

 For another great breakfast or lunch option, check out A.J.’s Main Street Diner.
 If you are in the mood for no-frills, good food, and fast service, this is the place for you.
-A.J.’s is named after the owners, Amanda and Josh, and is opened six days a week (Tuesday-Sunday).
+A.J.’s is named after the owners, Amanda and Josh, and is open Tuesday-Saturday.